vCard QR Codes: A comprehensive guide on designing and leveraging vCards

 Add relevant details to your vCard by adding essential information of the business, such as first and last name, company name, email address, contact information, company’s website, and location, if necessary.

 To make a vCard QR Code look distinct, adding your company’s logo is imperative.
 Adding the logo not only helps customers and peers identify the brand but also prevents them from clickbait.

 The logo can be added either from the image gallery or can be uploaded via the dashboard.

 Business cards are not as big as brochures or flyers.
 A typical business card is approximately 3.5 x 2.1 inches.
 Having established that, it is only wise to include a QR Code that complements the size of the card and is scannable.

-Minimum size of the QR Code = 2 x 2 cm
+The minimum size of the QR Code on a business card should be at least 2 x 2 cm.

-Be mindful of the breathing space on the QR Code.
+Be mindful of the breathing space on your vCard QR Codes.
 A QR Code cannot be scanned if the breathing space isn’t appropriate or if the frame is petite.

 Error correction level of the QR Code